Velocidex/velociraptor-docs/content/docs/vql/events/_index.md

 The `clock()` plugin simply emits one row per second.
 The GUI will be waiting for the query to complete, showing partial results as it goes along.
-Of course the query will not complete by itsef, only when it hits the notebook's 10 Minute timeout or the user clicks the `Stop`
+Of course the query will not complete by itself, only when it hits the notebook's 10 Minute timeout or the user clicks the `Stop`
 <i class="fas fa-stop"></i> button.